johnwargo/johnwargo-static-11ty/src/posts/2013/domino-server-405-error.md

 As you can see, I finally got around to populating the application with more interesting content.

-Anyway, as I worked through the Rhodes application, I discovered that by default, the Domino server was blocking HTTP PUT and DELETE requests, so I had to put the following line in the server’s notes.ini file:
+Anyway, as I worked through the Rhodes application, I discovered that by default, the Domino server was blocking HTTP PUT and DELETE requests, so I had to put the following line in the server's notes.ini file:

 HTTPEnableMethods=PUT,DELETE